USCGC Tampa (WPG-48): World War II service

-She came under US Navy command in November 1941, a month before Japan attacked Pearl Harbor.
+She came under U.S. Navy command in November 1941, a month before Japan attacked Pearl Harbor.
 Apparently transferred back to the North Atlantic for coastal convoy escort runs in the Greenland area, Tampa departed Narsarssuak, Greenland, on 3 May 1942 to escort the merchantman Chatham to the Cape Cod Canal.
 The ships stopped briefly at St. John's, Newfoundland, and then pushed on toward the Massachusetts coast.
 Tampa lost track of Chatham in dense fog on the 16th but regained contact near the eastern entrance of the canal and safely conducted the merchantman on her way.
 Tampa then searched, unsuccessfully, for a German U-boat reported in the vicinity before she put into Boston on the 17th.

 She remained there for repairs and alterations until the 30th when she sailed for Argentia, Newfoundland.
 While escorting SS Montrose, Tampa picked up a sound contact and dropped depth charges but could not claim a "kill."
 On 3 June, Montrose ran aground on Moratties Reef.
 Tampa, assisted by two naval vessels, soon floated the merchantman free; and the cutter continued her escort mission, routed onward to Greenland.
 Arriving at Sondrestrom fjord on the 10th, Tampa conducted harbor entrance patrols before proceeding to Ivigtut.
 There, she guarded the cryolite mine—which provided ore vitally needed for the production of aluminum—from the 16th to the 26th.